Schools are reopening, but is your child ready?

 Many kids may also worry because they cannot rely on safe and predictable things in their lives, like school, to provide a sense of security.
 And as adults struggle to cope with social isolation, children’s reliance on adults may also be diminished.

-And let’s not forget mental health challenges that this pandemic has exacerbated.
+And let’s not forget the mental health challenges that this pandemic has exacerbated.

 Learning losses are real